 Dr Lambert researches the application of technology in contemporary art and visual culture.
 He looks at digital and interfaces, and the relation of art and science.
 He has written on the history of computer art and engaged with artists and theorists in this field.
 This includes the evolution of interfaces and display technologies.
 He has developed art works for immersive environments and exhibited in London, New York and elsewhere.

-He is also responsible for the VASARI Research Centre in digital media at Birkbeck.
-This centre has links with Ravensbourne, where he is a sessional lecturer and delivers tutorials on dissertation preparation.
+He works with the VASARI Research Centre in digital media at Birkbeck.
+This centre has links with Ravensbourne, including collaborative research projects for augmented reality in museums.

 Dr Lambert has also been principal investigator for the Arts and Humanities Research Council (AHRC), European Union (EU) projects, and contributed to research as postgraduate doctoral (PhD) supervisor, external examiner and course developer for institutions in the UK and abroad.
 He also works with the Lumen Prize for digital art and is chair of the Computer Arts Society.

 Dr Nicholas Lambert BA (Hons) SOAS, University of London; DPhil University of Oxford